 Orlando City Youth Soccer Complex is the home of Orlando City Youth Soccer.
 It is a sprawling 40-acre facility located in Markham Woods, just north of Orlando and has 11 full size soccer fields.
 The complex hosts multiple elite youth tournaments, and acts as an alternative training venue for the professional teams.
 It is also the site for PDL and ECNL.

-How to get to Orlando North, Seminole County
+How to Get to Orlando North

 By Car: Interstates 4 cuts right through Orlando, running from Daytona to Tampa.
 Interstates 75 and 95 are also major routes that take you around the state, while Florida’s Turnpike goes north-south through Orlando.